TomKopp/utils/README.md

 ## MapValueRange

-Mapps a value in an input range to an output ragne
+Maps a value in an input range to an output range.

+## Number2hex

+Converts an unsigned byte sized integer into its hex representation.

+## StringCompression

+Compress or decompress a string with native browser APIs with 'gzip', 'deflate', or 'deflate-raw'.
+Compatible to use with atob and btoa.

 ## Throttle